D-sense/personal-website/content/posts/introduction-to-go-fuzzing.md

 It is quite disappointing that our test cannot detect such an edge case.
 This further proves the say that you can only find bugs you can think of.
 We need a tool that would make this edge cases detectable before they make it to our development/staging or production environment.
 The good news is that we can implement another test technique in Go namely, Fuzz testing.
 Fuzz testing, also known as fuzzing, is a software testing technique that involves providing random or invalid input to a program in order to discover vulnerabilities, crashes, or unexpected behaviors.
-While fuzz testing is a general concept that can be applied to any programming language, Go, or Golang, has gained popularity as a language of choice for implementing fuzz testing tools due to its simplicity, performance, and built-in support for concurrency (below image by Percy Bolmér.
+While fuzz testing is a general concept that can be applied to any programming language, Go, or Golang, has gained popularity as a language of choice for implementing fuzz testing tools due to its simplicity, performance, and built-in support for concurrency.

+<img src="/img/fuzz-testing-go.png" />

+Percy Bolmér.
 Gopher by Takuya Ueda, Original Go Gopher by Renée French (CC BY 3.0)).

-<img src="/img/fuzz-testing-go.png" />

 #### Introduction of go-fuzz (Release in 2014):
 - go-fuzz was released in 2014.